ajayat/netflix-prize/doc/Explanations.md

 To design a recommendation algorithm, we have two main approaches[²][2]:

 - A customer-oriented system
-- A film-oriented system
+- A movie-oriented system

 Here, due to the large number of customers (over 480,000), the first option is unthinkable, as it would require storing a 480,000 x 480,000 matrix.

-We therefore used a film x film matrix expressing the similarity between two films by a coefficient ranging from 0 to 1.
+We therefore used a movie x movie matrix expressing the similarity between two movies by a coefficient ranging from 0 to 1.

-In this way, given a list of films liked by a customer, we can recommend a list of k films, in order of priority using the k nearest neighbors agorithm kNN.
+In this way, given a list of movies liked by a customer, we can recommend a list of `k` movies, in order of priority using the k nearest neighbors agorithm kNN.

-The heart of the problem is therefore to establish this matrix precisely, which we'll call the *film correlation matrix*.
+The heart of the problem is therefore to establish this matrix precisely, which we'll call the *movie correlation matrix*.

 Some possible correlation functions: